johnsosoka/site-johnsosoka-com/website/_posts/blog/2021-09-20-terraform-provision-blog-infra.md

 tags: terraform s3 aws jekyll scripting awscli cloudfront route53
 ---

+**Update 2023/07/23:**
+- I've written an article on how to use GitHub Actions to automatically deploy this website.
+You can find it [here](/blog/2023/07/16/gitlab-pipeline-s3.html).

 # Introduction

 I first created this website last year, and I pieced it all together by hand using the aws console.
 Shortly after